 When used in tandem with Edge Panel, Edge Enterprise has the ability for local-client fallback with a one-week data buffer, providing local data visualization and limited trending in case of network failure.

 Access Data from PLCs & OPC-UA Servers

-For easy PLC connections, Ignition Edge solutions come with up to 500 tags and are equipped with OPC UA along with Modbus, TCP, and Siemens drivers, and the Allen-Bradley suite of drivers.
+For easy PLC connections, Ignition Edge solutions come with unlimited tags and are equipped with OPC UA along with Modbus, TCP, and Siemens drivers, and the Allen-Bradley suite of drivers.
 Other drivers supported by Ignition, such as DNP3 and Modbus RTU, can be added onto Ignition Edge solutions for an additional cost.